Skip to content

 Foreign Driving Licence: EU vs Non-EU

-A conviction for an offense under Art.
+A conviction for an offence under Art.
 379 CP carries a ban on driving motor vehicles.
 Its practical scope depends on the type of licence:

-- Non-EU licences (from third countries): the Spanish judgment does not "withdraw" the foreign document, but it prohibits driving on Spanish territory for the time set.
-Driving in Spain despite the ban is, moreover, a new offense (breach of sentence / Art.
+• Non-EU licences (from third countries): the Spanish judgment does not "withdraw" the foreign document, but it prohibits driving on Spanish territory for the time set.
+Driving in Spain despite the ban is, moreover, a new offence (breach of sentence / Art.
 384 CP).

-Each case requires analyzing the nationality of the licence, the driver's residence and the applicable conventions, because the mobility and immigration consequences can be very different.
+Each case requires analysing the nationality of the licence, the driver's residence and the applicable conventions, because the mobility and immigration consequences can be very different.

 Fine, Criminal Record and Paying from Abroad